couple discussing finances

 If you take money out of your traditional IRA before you reach the age of 59 ½, not only will that money be counted as taxable income, but you’ll also typically be subject to an additional 10% penalty tax if you aren’t taking that money out for one of the situations the IRS allows exceptions for.

 First-time home buyers are allowed an exception to this rule.
 The IRS defines a first-time home buyer as someone who hasn’t owned a home in the last 2 years.
-If you’re married, your spouse has to meet this requirement as well.
+If you’re married, your spouse must meet this requirement as well.

-Withdrawals can also be made without having to pay the 10% penalty following the death or disability of the IRA owner, to pay for college tuition and other higher education-related costs, to cover medical expenses or to pay your health insurance premiums if you’re unemployed.
+Following the death or disability of the IRA owner, withdrawals can also be made without having to pay the 10% penalty.
+The same is true if you’re withdrawing money to pay for college tuition and other higher education-related costs, cover medical expenses or pay your health insurance premiums if you’re unemployed.

-If you are 59 ½ or older, you can withdraw penalty-free at any time.
+If you’re 59 ½ or older, you can withdraw penalty-free at any time.
 Once you reach age 72 (the law was recently changed from age 70 ½), you’ll have to take a required minimum distribution each year.

 How Much Can I Withdraw?